-Another approach is to break up your ‘world’ into a bitmap, with each bit saying whether or not the shape exists in that position.
+Another approach for spatial representation is to break up your ‘world’ into a bitmap, with each bit saying whether or not the shape exists in that position.
 Although operations on this representation can be fast and use little memory for small or shapes with little detail, it scales very poorly with large or more detailed shapes, and scales extremely poorly in more than two dimensions.
 If you know Minecraft, then you know this approach.
 Minecraft uses a 3D “bitmap” of voxels to store the world data.
 The only difference is that Minecraft has a huge variety of voxel values (dirt, stone, etc), where a shape bitmap would only have inside/outside values.

-A third approach is a boundary representation, which stores vectors or planes (or hyperplanes) that are the boundary between the inside and outside of the shape.
+A third approach is a boundary spatial representation, which stores vectors or planes (or hyperplanes) that are the boundary between the inside and outside of the shape.
 This is very commonly used for rendering meshes.
 Memory usage is proportional to the complexity of the shape, but the operations on the shape (apart from for rendering it to a screen) are not very fast.
 To implement the operations is also a non-trivial task, libraries for this do exist, but, again, extending this to higher than two dimensions is a hairy task.

 Taking some inspiration from all three of these approaches, we might say we’d like an interior (or volume) representation (as opposed to a boundary or surface representation) for fast and simple operations.
 And we’d like a representation that scales well in memory usage and operation speed given the complexity of the input shapes.